Hydrospheredata/hydro-serving/docs/_posts/2018-06-15-quickstart.md

 For the purpose of this tutorial we chose [stateful LSTM][stateful-lstm].
 All you have to do is just to upload the model to the server.

-> Note, at this stage you must start your docker image with `docker-compose up` in `hydro-serving/integrations` folder.
+> Note: At this stage you must start your docker image with `docker-compose up` in `hydro-serving/integrations` folder if you haven't done that yet.

 ```sh
 $ hs upload